 Why We Need Weeds

 1. Weeds tell a lot about your soil.
 Weeds help you to assess current soil conditions.
 As you survey your soil, remember that you can learn a lot more from a variety of weeds growing together in one area than from a single species.
 For example, if you have dock, horsetail, bracken fern, nettle, daisies, or Virginia creeper, your soil is acidic.
+Read more about weeds as indicator plants.

 2. Weeds act like fertilizer.
 Many “weeds,” such as comfrey, wild mustard, and most clover, have deep roots that penetrate the subsoil, where they harvest valuable nutrients and trace minerals far beyond the reach of other garden plants.
 As the weeds gradually decompose, the nutrients are recycled back into the soil.
 For example, if you have dandelions, your soil as iron, potassium, and phosphate.